chrissimpkins/Crunch/README.md

 ## Install

 Want to kick the tires?
+Choose one of the methods below:

-### Install with Hombrew Cask Package Manager
+### 1. Install with Hombrew Cask Package Manager

 ```
 $ brew cask install crunch